rrwick/rrwick.github.io/_posts/2020-10-30-guide-to-bacterial-genome-assembly.md

 ## 11: Trycycler assembly

 Running [Trycycler](https://github.com/rrwick/Trycycler) is more involved than other approaches, but it can yield the best assemblies.
-(Disclaimer: it's my own tool so I may be biased :smile:) It also allows you to clearly see whether or not your read set is sufficient for a reliable assembly (via the [[clustering step|Clustering-contigs]]).
-I won't say more about it here – you are on the Trycycler wiki after all, so read more about it on the other pages!
+(Disclaimer: it's my own tool so I may be biased :smile:) It also allows you to clearly see whether or not your read set is sufficient for a reliable assembly (via the [clustering step](https://github.com/rrwick/Trycycler/wiki/Clustering-contigs)).
+I won't say more about it here – read more about it on [the Trycycler wiki](https://github.com/rrwick/Trycycler/wiki).

 When your Trycycler assembly is done:
 * If sequence accuracy is not particularly important to your analyses, then a Trycycler assembly is probably enough and you're finished! __THE END__